 What better way to end the day than watching the sunset from one of Taiwan’s prettiest beaches, Qixingtan beach.
 Also known as Chihsingtan Beach, it is a pebble beach, located in Xincheng, Hualien.
 It is forbidden to swim in Qixingtan beach due to the strong rips and tide.
 However it is a nice spot to relax, take photos and participate in stone stacking with the pebbles.
 While taking in the stunning views of the colours dancing in the sky.

 This is great to do either after visiting Taroko Gorge as it is on the way back on the shuttle.
 Or when you finished riding along the coastal bikeway known as Liantan (Two Lakes) cornice bike path.
 If you’re an early riser, a sunrise at Qixingtan is also a great start to the day.
+If you have time, visit Qilaibi Lighthouse in the same area.

 ⇒ Heard of Green Island in Taiwan?
 It also has some amazing sunsets, read more what to do on this incredible island